By Scott E. Masten (Stephen M. Ross School of Business, University of Michigan)

 The success of Williamson’s framework at explaining firm boundaries and contract design largely explains the narrow association of TCE with specific investments referred to above and, by making transaction cost economics easy to “apply,” may, ironically, have retarded deeper examination of its methods and implications.
 One such implication is the centrality of adaptation in the problem of economic organization and the role of organizations and institutions in establishing the processes through which adaptation occurs.
 A context that I have found useful to illustrate this process orientation is the choice of remedies for breach of contract.
 Economists typically view contract remedies as an incentive problem, that of defining appropriately scaled damages to induce efficient performance.
 A legal rule requiring specific performance of contracts, it is argued, would prevent breaches even when nonperformance is efficient and thus cause parties to trade too often.
 Requiring the breaching party to pay expectation damages or "lost profits," in contrast, would induce breach only when doing so would leave that party better off even after compensating the other party and therefore lead to efficient breach.

 A problem with this formulation, however, is that buyers and sellers are free to negotiate mutually advantageous adjustments regardless of the legal rule governing breach whenever nonperformance is the desired result.
-Thus, under a specific performance rule, if exchange with a third party is the efficient thing to do, that result can be achieved by, for instance, the seller negotiating a release from his contractual obligation to the original buyer.
-If the new trade is in fact efficient, then the seller could induce the buyer to release him from his obligation by offering the buyer some share of the additional surplus generated by the new opportunity.
+Thus, under a specific performance rule, if exchange with a third party were the efficient thing to do, that result could be achieved by, for instance, the seller negotiating a release from his contractual obligation to the original buyer by offering the buyer some share of the additional surplus generated by the new opportunity.
 Of course, bargaining around specific performance requirements is likely to be costly.
 But so is litigating damages under a damage rule.
 The gains from performing or not performing the contract are the same regardless of the legal rule.
 What changes with the rule — and thus should be the focus of the analysis — is the process or procedures, and the tactics or strategies, available to the transactors seeking to realize those gains, and the costs associated with those efforts.
 (For additional discussion of differences between agency and transaction cost approaches to contact design and enforcement, see Masten (2000).)

 The logic that makes process concerns central to analyzing the efficiency of alternative contract remedies also applies to the analysis of organizational forms.
 Given the same technology, information, and actors, anything that could be accomplished within the firm could, in principle, also be accomplished in a market transaction (or any other arrangement), and vice versa.
 Again, what varies as transactions are relocated from one organizational form to another are the processes through which adaptations can be effected: the rights, duties, procedures, and sanctions associated with each arrangement and, hence, the tactics transactors can employ.
 Given that the legal system plays a central role in regulating those duties and delimiting and enforcing sanctions, identifying differences among organizational forms will often find their ultimate basis in the law.